Strawberry Picking in North Carolina (25+ Great Farms and When to Go)

 Double R Strawberry Patch

 Double R in Hillsborough offers a strawberry patch, as well as their own pastured beef and pork.
-Strawberry picking makes for a great family fun activity and they encourage visitors to capture the memories made while there.
+Strawberry picking makes for a fun family activity, and they encourage visitors to capture the memories made while there.

 Read More: The Best Day Trips from Durham